tkaretsos/ProceduralBuildings/README.md

 ﻿## Description
-This is my thesis project, in which I try to reconstruct the city of Athens (Greece) procedurally.
-So far, there has been progress towards the procedural construction of neoclassical type of buildings.
+This is my thesis project, in which I try to reconstruct a part of the city of Athens (Greece) procedurally.
-They have just started to resemble actual neoclassical buildings!

 ## Technical stuff
 I use [Unity3D engine](http://unity3d.com/) on Windows 7 OS for the rendering.